schaazzz/script_magic/_posts/2015-03-27-move-mouse-to-active-window.md

 time.sleep(0.25)   # --> Slight delay before continuing...
 {% endhighlight %}

-The rest of the implementation is self-explanatory, on\_keyboard\_event posts Alt-Tab and Escape key events to the mouse positioning thread.
+The rest of the implementation is self-explanatory, **on\_keyboard\_event** posts a switch event on Alt-Tab and a quit event on SIGINT (Ctrl-C).
+A signal handler is installed for handling SIGINT (Ctrl-C).

-If you don't want to download or clone the whole repository, you can view the complete source for this file on GitHub [here](https://github.com/schaazzz/script_magic/blob/master/mouse_to_active_win.py) or download the file [here](https://raw.githubusercontent.com/schaazzz/script_magic/master/mouse_to_active_win.py)
+If you don't want to download or clone the whole repository, you can view the complete source for this script on GitHub [here](https://github.com/schaazzz/script_magic/blob/master/mouse_to_active_win.py) or download the file [here](https://raw.githubusercontent.com/schaazzz/script_magic/master/mouse_to_active_win.py)

-## To Do List:
-- Use Ctrl-C to exit the script instead of the Escape key